m3dwards/longmynd.org/content/social.md

 <!--EndFragment-->

-The LMSC have a regular last Thursday of the month meeting
+The LMSC have a regular last Thursday of the month social gathering.

-this is held at Kings Arms Church Stretton 53 High St, Church Stretton SY6 6BY
+This is held at Kings Arms, Church Stretton from 7pm.
+53 High St, Church Stretton SY6 6BY

 ![](/img/kings-arms-stretton.png)